 📋 Ingredient Notes

 - Oil – Oftentimes people use olive oil.
-You can also switch it up and use sesame oil or truffle oil.
+You can also switch it up and use sesame oil or truffle oil for a more unique flavor.

 - Salt – Flakier the better